fishinwind/workshop/content/Classes/class-11.rst

 ---------

 #.
 Does adding age to the existing model (expression ~ genotype + condition +
-   gender) change the signficance of the other variables?
+   gender) change the significance of the other variables?

 #.
 How does removing condition from the model affect the significance of
    genotype and vice-versa?